adam-ainsworth/spectrum-dev/README.md

 The filename can be anything you choose but the extension will determine how it is treated;

 * .bas - BASIC program, start signifies the line number to auto run from
+* .bb - Boriel ZX BASIC source, compiles into M/C, start is where to place the code within RAM
 * .scr / .bin / .txt - raw binary (or text), will be added as-is, start is where to place the code within RAM
 * .asm - Z80 code to be assembled, start is where to place the code within RAM